morikatron/toio-sdk-for-unity/docs_EN/download_sdk.md

 ## Unity Project Creation

-Open Unity Hub and click [New] in the upper right corner.
+Open Unity Hub and click [New project] in the upper right corner.

 <img width=500 src="res/download_sdk/new_project1.png">

 When the project creation screen opens, set the following settings.

-- Template: 3D
+- Template: `Universal 3D`
-- Project Name: Anything is possible (in this case New toio Project)
+- Project Name: Anything is possible (in this case My Project)
 - Save in: Anything is possible (in this case, Desktop)

-After completing the settings, click [Create].
+After completing the settings, click [Create project].

 <img width=500 src="res/download_sdk/new_project2.png">